 Once having left Old Thomas River, riders will push on through the beautiful forests of Stutterheim before the final push of the day to Komga.

 Stutterheim is the home of many picturesque hiking trails, as well as mountain streams that are well-stocked with trout – not that you will have time for fishing, but we thought you might like to know.
 The iconic Amatola Hiking Trail goes past Stutterheim, and at one stage, it was hailed as the best 7-day hike in the country.

 Komga, your home for night 2, is a town situated 45mins north of East London.
 It was founded as a farming centre in 1877 on the site of a military camp established in 1854.

 Prepare to be spoilt here.
 The Komga Ladies know how to cook and the Farmers know how to braai, so prepare yourselves for a feast – Komga Style.

 Riders will travel through the Chaba Wind Farm, boasting seven massive Vestas wind turbines, then after one or two climbs and lots of downhill sections, you will then arrive at the beautiful and stunning and peaceful seaside holiday village of Morgan Bay which will be the finish of a rewarding three days of an unbelievable experience.

-Here you will finish on the cliffs of Morgan Bay with absolutely stunning views.
+Here you will stop off on the cliffs of Morgan Bay with absolutely stunning views.
 And Chris, the brewer from the local brewery called Emerald Vale, will be there to assist you “rehydrate” yourself.

-Once you have fully hydrated yourself, you can then ride at your leisure on to the Morgan Bay Caravan Park, a short pedal away.
+Once you have fully hydrated yourself sufficiently, you can then ride on to the Morgan Bay Caravan Park, the finish, a short pedal away.

 All post-race logistics such as your complimentary burger, your race medal, vehicle collection, box collection and bike drop off will take place at the Caravan Park.